danigb/leip/README.md

-# leipzijs
+# leip

+> If leipzig seems unpronounceable, try leip

-A port of https://github.com/ctford/leipzig to javascript
+This is (will be) a port of https://github.com/ctford/leipzig to javascript.

+Work in progress.